Every State Where You Can Pull Up to a Drive-Thru Liquor Store

 For those of you in states where this does not exist, let us be the first to introduce the magnificent unicorn of the alcohol market: the drive-thru liquor store.
-Brew-thru, party barn, bootlegger, bottle shop—no matter what you call ‘em in your area, drive-thru liquor stores are a thing of majesty, making it stupid easy to pick up drinks on your way to a party, campsite or al fresco drinking spot.
-Here, every state where drive-thru liquor stores are legal.
+Brew-thru, party barn, bootlegger, bottle shop -- no matter what you call ‘em in your area, drive-thru liquor stores are a thing of majesty, making it stupid easy to pick up drinks on your way to a party, campsite, or al fresco drinking spot.
+Or, you know, just safely to your home where we should all be staying when we're not picking up the essentials (which, yes, includes booze).
+Here, every state where drive-thru liquor stores are legal:

 Arizona is one of the best states for lazy drinkers who want to cruise through a liquor store without getting out of the car.
-While some states ostracize drive-thrus to the rural areas, Arizona proudly boasts a wealth of them in Phoenix—enough to warrant a field guide, as well as multiple categories of Best Drive Through Liquor Store in the Phoenix New Times’ annual roundup.
+While some states ostracize drive-thrus to the rural areas, Arizona proudly boasts a wealth of them in Phoenix -- enough to warrant a field guide, as well as multiple categories of Best Drive Through Liquor Store, in the Phoenix New Times’ annual roundup.
+You have to beat the desert heat somehow.

 Arkansas is rife with “county line” liquor stores, which are perched on the borders of dry counties to draw thirsty patrons across on quick booze runs.
 To make this trip all the more efficient, many of these stores offer drive-thru service, so you can pop across the border and back with a six pack in no time.